The Best Savings Accounts in Kentucky for 2023

 What if I change my mind and want a CD instead?

 A. Then you’re in luck because many banks that offer savings accounts that bear interest also offer CDs.
-To switch to a CD, you can usually just fund it directly from your savings account, even if you are going with a different bank.
-Just keep in mind that once the money is in a CD, it must stay there for the agreed-upon period of time in order to gain the promised interest.
+To switch to a CD, you can usually fund it directly from your savings account, even if you are going with a different bank.
+Remember that once the money is in a CD, it must stay there for the agreed-upon period to gain the promised interest.

 About Author